marl/openl3/docs/tutorial.rst

 Kapre (GPU)
 ^^^^^^^^^^^

-Historically, Kapre has been used to extract features for OpenL3.
-Kapre uses Tensorflow operations to compute the audio features that allows the computations to be executed on GPUs when available.

-Using Kapre, the feature extraction stage is baked into the model, meaning that the OpenL3 Keras model takes batches of audio PCM as input (``shape=(None, 1, samples)``).
+Kapre implements audio processing as neural network layers, and computes the audio front-end (spectrogram or mel-spectrogram) as part of running model inference.
+This means that when a GPU is available, audio processing happens on the GPU.
+The OpenL3 Keras model takes batches of audio PCM as input ``(shape=(None, 1, samples))``.

+NOTE: due to updates in Kapre, the embeddings produced by OpenL3>=0.4.0 are not identical to those produced by previous versions (e.g. 0.3.1), even though both use Kapre for audio processing.
+If you are running inference with a model that was trained on OpenL3 embeddings, we strongly recommend using the same version of OpenL3 that was used to train that model.

 .. code-block:: python